 Why Professional Treatment Is Necessary

-- Thorough inspections to assess the level of infestation.
+- Thorough inspections to assess the extent of the infestation.

 - Targeted treatments such as baiting systems, liquid barriers, or fumigation.